ruolin/ASmethodsBenchmarking/README.md

 	-h, --help            show this help message and exit groupx.nbcounts		**required**		Output from Step 1, containing the simulated fragments counts following Negative Binomial distribution.
-	AS-genes.list		**required**		Output from Step 1, containing the differentially AS genes. path-to-myPara.par	**required**		Absolute path for the file myPara.par. out-prefix		**required**		Common prefix for all output files.
+	AS-genes.list		**required**		Output from Step 1, containing the differentially AS genes. path-to-myPara.par	**required**		Absolute path for the file myPara.par.
+Note that myPara.par must be under the Flux Simulator root dir. out-prefix		**required**		Common prefix for all output files.
 E.g., control_1_1.fq, control_1.bed ...
 	-p PALT, --percent-alt=PALT	**optional**			The percentage of signal coming from alternate splice forms.
 Default is 0.2